Comparison

 Sitewatch vs Pulsetic

 Pulsetic is a clean, affordable uptime monitor with genuinely beautiful status pages — if you want pings and a branded status page, it does that well.
-But a ping (or a keyword, or a port check) still passes with 200 OK while your JS bundle is broken, your checkout is dead, or a deploy shipped a blank page.
+But a ping — or a keyword, or a port check — still passes while your main script is missing, your checkout is dead, or a deploy shipped a blank page.
 That gap — between "the server answered" and "the page actually worked" — is what Sitewatch checks.
 Every asset validated, every deploy verified, root cause in plain English.

 - Validates every asset on the page — not just a ping or keyword